-These milling machines feature 3-axis table movement with built-in longitudinal power feed.
-They are constructed with high-grade Meehanite castings, and the saddle and knee ways are Turcite coated and built with wide dovetails for maximum support and accuracy through the full range of movement.
+This milling machine features 3-axis table movement with built-in longitudinal power feed.
+It is constructed with high-grade Meehanite castings, and the saddle and knee ways are Turcite coated and built with wide dovetails for maximum support and accuracy through the full range of movement.

-To ensure quality work results, we have equipped these mills with NSK or NTN spindle bearings that are rated to P4 (ABEC-7) tolerances.
-The spindle tapers are R8 and the spindles have powered down feed with fine, medium, and coarse feed controls.
+To ensure quality work results, we have equipped this mill with NSK or NTN spindle bearings that are rated to P4 (ABEC-7) tolerances.
+The spindle taper is R8 and the spindle has powered down feed with fine, medium, and coarse feed controls.

-The headstocks are mounted on a wide-dovetail movable ram with 13" of travel on the column and 360° rotating capability.
-The headstocks themselves can swivel 90° left/right or 45° forward/back so they can be positioned for nearly any setup needed.
+The headstock is mounted on a wide-dovetail movable ram with 13" of travel on the column and 360° rotating capability.
+The headstock itself can swivel 90° left/right or 45° forward/back so it can be positioned for nearly any setup needed.

-To reduce the time spent doing daily lubrication, we have outfitted these milling machines with a one-shot lubrication system that is as quick and easy as one pump of a lever.
+To reduce the time spent doing daily lubrication, we have outfitted this milling machine with a one-shot lubrication system that is as quick and easy as one pump of a lever.